machine-learning-s/bike-sharing-demand/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-TODO: I was unable to submit the prediction with the negative values.
+I was unable to submit the prediction with the negative values.
 After I replaced all the negative values with 0, I was able to submit.

 ### What was the top ranked model that performed?
-TODO: It was the WeightedEnsemble model that performed the best.
+It was the WeightedEnsemble model that performed the best.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-TODO: I performed the following activities in this regard
+I performed the following activities in this regard
 - Plotted the histograms for all the numerical columns to understand the data distribution.
 - Changed the type of datetime column from object to the datetime64 type.
 - I created 3 new columns (month, day and hour) from the datetime column